sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 3. <a href= "https://huggingface.co/csebuetnlp/banglabert_large"> csebuetnlp/banglabert_large
 4. <a href= "https://huggingface.co/nafi-zaman/mbert-finetuned-ner">mbert-finetuned-ner

-> We used both banglabert base and banglabert finetuned for ner task
 > We build a custom model class which will load the desire model and add some final dense layers for entity classification task.

 #### Loss function and metrices